Nick Anderson (musician): Other projects

 In May 2018, Anderson performed an untitled song on Episode No. 39 of Beyond the Pine.
-On the podcast, he made it clear that it was written independently from the Wrecks.
+On the podcast, he made it clear that it was written independently from The Wrecks.
 Sometime later, Anderson gave the song to country band The Roads Below, who are also managed by War Road Music.
 Their version was released in June 2020.

 In August 2019, Hoodie Allen's song "You Should Let Me Know" was released, with lyrics, production, and vocals contributed by Anderson, and guitar supplied by fellow Wrecks guitarist Schmidt.
-On March 25, 2020, the band's frontman Anderson was featured alongside Hoodie on an MTV Instagram livestream during which he teased the Wrecks' upcoming album.
+On March 25, 2020, the band's frontman Anderson was featured alongside Hoodie on an MTV Instagram livestream during which he teased The Wrecks' upcoming album.
 During the same livestream, it was revealed that Anderson produced all of the song's on Hoodie's fifth album.

 In August 2020, it was reported that Anderson was a producer and co-writer for the band Fox Royale.

-On November 13, 2020, coinciding with Good Boy Daisy's debut single "Grey," Anderson announced his partnership with the band as their producer.
-In the following year, the Wrecks would feature on the Good Boy Daisy's single "Never Learn" and produce their third single "Summer Rain."
+On November 13, 2020, coinciding with Good Boy Daisy's debut single "Grey", Anderson announced his partnership with the band as their producer.
+In the following year, The Wrecks would feature on the Good Boy Daisy's single "Never Learn" and produce their third single "Summer Rain."
+Anderson also went on to co-write and produce "Worlds Apart" and "It Can't Be That Hard", the latter of which was the final collaboration between Anderson and Good Boy Daisy.
+Good Boy Daisy continued on releasing music, just with Anderson no longer serving as their sole producer and co-writer.

+In 2022, Anderson was announced as the co-writer and producer for a string of Hoodie Allen singles, leading to him being announced as one of the main collaborator's for Allen's sixth studio album, bub.

 Personal life

 Anderson often incorporates themes of depression and anxiety into his music, having dealt with them in high school.
 "Coming to terms with it is the most healthy thing you can do," he has said.

-In 2013, Tyler Joseph and Josh Dun of Twenty One Pilots attended the concerts of Anderson's first band, Exit Plan.
-In 2016, Louis Tomlinson of One Direction viewed the Wrecks at the Silverlake Lounge.
+In 2016, Louis Tomlinson of One Direction viewed The Wrecks at the Silverlake Lounge.

-Anderson has publicly endorsed Nerf, even recording an original song using their products.
-He also regularly commends Teddy Fresh on social media and actively wears their clothing in promotional imagery related to the Wrecks; however, he has never had a brand deal with the company.

 In 2020, he was a guest speaker at the Los Angeles College of Music.

-Anderson currently resides in Encino of San Fernando Valley with streamers Steven Suptic and Clayton "Cib" James of Sugar Pine 7 being former roommates.
+Anderson resided in Encino of San Fernando Valley with streamers Steven Suptic and Clayton "Cib" James of Sugar Pine 7 until 2021.